Toxicity (song): Music video

 The video was directed by Marcos Siega and Shavo Odadjian.
 The beginning of the video shows the Hollywood Walk of Fame then cuts to the band.
 Daron Malakian can be seen wearing a Los Angeles Kings jersey with his last name on the back most of the time in the video.
 A closeup from behind John Dolmayan's drum kit reveals a double bass pedal attachment even though he doesn't use it during the song.
 During the verses, a projector shows homeless people lined against the streets.
-After the second chorus, Daron is seen playing the fast riff in fast motion while the band freezes and a crowd slowly appears.
+After the second chorus, Malakian is seen playing the fast riff in fast motion while the band freezes and a crowd slowly appears.
 The rest of the band resumes as they all come in.
 The crowd sings along with the band as well as forming a circle pit both in the light and in the dark with glow-sticks.
-Similar to a scene in the last video where the band was literally eating "chop suey", this time they are eating seeds, corresponding with the lyrics "Eating seeds as a pastime activity".
-The final shot of the video is of the Milky Way.
+Similar to a scene in the "Chop Suey" video where Serj Tankian is seen eating chop suey, the band is shown eating seeds, corresponding with the lyrics "Eating seeds as a pastime activity".
+The video ends with a shot of the Milky Way.

-As of February 2023, the song has 744 million views on YouTube.
+As of January 2025, the song has surpassed 1 billion views on YouTube.